elidamaruqyan/aca-homeworks/README.md

 # aca-homeworks

-Some tasks that I solve during my aca training course.
+Tasks that have been solved during my  ACA training course.